vana-com/VRCs/VRCs/vrc-20.md

 3.4 Vesting Implementation Requirements:
 - All vested allocations must be held in a verifiable onchain vesting contract or auditable mechanism
 - The publicly stated vesting schedule must reflect the actual vesting schedule
-- DLP operators must provide contract addresses and documentation demonstrating compliance with vesting requirements
+- DLP operators must publicly document contract addresses and evidence of compliance with vesting requirements

 ### 4. Transfer Limitations